 Cleaning your synthetic or natural hair paintbrush is as important as painting itself.
 Without it, your bristles would be deteriorated thus affecting the quality of your brush strokes.
 If you want to refine your painting skill, cleaning your paintbrush is one area where you can begin.
 Painters around the world have devoted a huge portion of their time to learn this process.
 Even amateurs like us need to do this task every time we paint.

 Finally, for safety purposes, you need to keep in mind that paint, oil, and paper towels are perfect materials for spontaneous combustion.
-Avoid smoking while painting or cleaning your paintbrushes to prevent igniting materials such as these.
+Avoid smoking while painting or cleaning your paintbrushes and other drawing tools to prevent igniting materials such as these.